alex-zchen/cs316project/readme.md

 Mark Yukelis - Sellers
 Joseph Wang - Social

+All members want to be graded as a group.

 ### Progress from Milestone 2 to Milestone 1:
 Since Milestone 2 required us to map out our project, all group members sat together for three hours and drew out our E/R diagram, as well as DBMS assumptions and website flow.
 Most of the work was done in cooperatively as these decisions decide our path going forward.